 I quickly got the last stamp, I could barely stand up straight

 Receiving our medals in the bar Old Dutch

 We had been covered in mud, but that had rained off

 In the bar we showed our stamps and received the medal.
 In Valkenswaard the sun was shining so we got a beer.
 We stood there for over an hour, during which only 30 more people finished.

 I couldn't wait too long though, because I still needed to work at my weekend job in a supermarket.
 After being awake for nearly 24 hours before even starting the race, and then cycling 268 km, I now had to cycle another 17 km to work from 19:00 to 2:00, before cycling 8 km home.
-Today ended up being definitely one of my toughest ever.
+This day was definitely one of the toughest I had ever been through.

 Bart's medals from the past 5 years

-Later Bart and I learned I had finished in 8th and Bart in 14th position, out of 1081 contestants (although without Bart I would have surely finished at the end of the group that caught up with us).
-We arrived at 15:55, while normally already over cyclists 100 would have finished.
-The first people had finished at 15:15, while normally that is an hour earlier.
+Later Bart and I learned I had finished in 8th and Bart in 14th position, out of 1081 contestants (without Bart I would have surely finished at the end of the group that caught up with us).
+We arrived at 15:55, while normally already over a 100 cyclist would have finished by then.
+The first people had finished at 15:15, while normally this happens roughly an hour earlier.
 It was clear that this year's edition was tough.
-This was because of the weather, the garbage that had flushed on the road, and because this edition was 268 km instead of ~255 km.
+This was because of the weather, the rubbish that had flushed on the road, and not least because this edition was 268 km instead of ~255 km.
 This is an overview of the finish times over the last 5 years:

 The arrival times (y-axis) against the number of people finished (x-axis).
 This year many people finished after 8 o'clock.
 Normally that meant you wouldn't receive the medal, but this year they made an exception.